 But for all you coaches, it’s holding your clients’ hands while you help them implement these coaching principles in their life, one-on-one.

 Selling the farm is exactly what master coaches like Brooke Castillo and Jody Moore have done.
 They have been extremely consistent with their free content, blog posts, podcasts.
 In large part because of that consistency and information generosity, they have multi-million-dollar businesses.

 Bottom line: the more people you help get what they want, the more you’ll have what you want.

 That means you give away as much information as you can, and sell the farm if that’s what it takes.

 Don’t worry about selling the farm in this video.
 Just think about what would be an extremely helpful tool to teach your ideal client, and teach it to them in 3-5 minutes.
 Then remind them there’s more waiting in your coaching program.

 Now you know why video marketing is important, where to put it, and what to say in it.
 You even know how to go about recording value videos and how much information to give away.

 If you want a more in-depth strategy of what to include on your other website pages, get my coach website copy guide here.
 It’ll lead you through all the pages you need on your site and what to include on each page.

 I hope that’s helpful!

 P.S.
-Record your value video using a tool like Loom, which offers quick editing and an easy download.
+Record your value video using good ol’ Zoom, which offers quick editing and an easy download.